Neural Transformer Backflow for Solving Momentum-Resolved Ground States of Strongly Correlated Materials

 In Fig.~\ref{36site_fig2}, we plot various of observables at filling factors $\nu = 1/4$ and $\nu = 3/4$ calculated on a $6 \times 6$ cluster with $N_b = 1$, which is also challenging for ED.
 For $\nu = 1/4$, we observe a sharp peak in $S(\mathbf q)$ at $M$-points, which indicates a different CDW phase compared with Fig.~\ref{27site_fig1}a.
 Moreover, four degenerate ground states are observed in Fig.~\ref{36site_fig2}c, which agrees with the number of degenerate ground states for the CDW phase at $\nu = 1/4$.
 For $\nu = 3/4$, as no significant peak is observed in $S(\mathbf q)$ in Fig.~\ref{36site_fig2}d, a sharp Fermi surface around $a_M|\mathbf{k}| \sim 2$ is observed in Fig.~\ref{36site_fig2}e.
 This confirms the presence of the AHFL phase.
 Moreover, due to the formation of quasiparticles in AHFL phase, the ground state degeneracies can be explained by filling electrons into the mean-field orbitals.
 At filling $\nu = 3/4$ with $N_e = 27$, the lowest 23 electrons occupy the lowest-energy orbitals, leaving 6 degenerate orbitals for the remaining 4 electrons.
 This yields $C_4^6 = 15$ degenerate many-body states, distributed across 10 distinct momentum sectors—including $\Gamma$ and $M$ points, but not $K$ points \cite{supmat}.
 This confirms with the energy spectrum in Fig.~\ref{36site_fig2}f, where the $\Gamma$ and $M$ points are quasi-degenerate.

-\textit{Discussions---.}In this work, we have purposed a new network architecture NTB to solve the MBP Hamiltonians of strongly correlated materials.
-By calculating momentum-resolved ground states of fractional moir\'e materials, NTB has demonstrated excelling scalings among several architecture candidates.
-Moreover, it also goes beyond the limit of ED by including higher bands and larger system sizes, achieving a much lower ground state energy.
-By calculating observables such as $S({\bf{q}})$ and $n({\bf{k}})$, we demonstrate that NTB can capture a broad range of nontrivial topological and correlated quantum states.
+\textit{Discussions---.} In this work, we have introduced a new neural-network backflow framework to solve the MBP Hamiltonians of strongly correlated materials.
+NTB is mean-field transcendental, parameter-efficient, and fermionic intrinsic, demonstrating excelling performances compared to existing architectures.
+Moreover, it goes beyond the limit of ED by including higher bands and larger system sizes, achieving a much lower ground state energy.
 By enforcing momentum conservation during sampling, our method allows efficient calculation of momentum-resolved ground states across momentum sectors, providing a more efficient tool towards a more comprehensive understanding of strongly correlated materials.
-Future directions include exploring the calculation of topological quantities, such as the Chern number, within the band projected framework.
+In addition, by calculating observables such as $S({\bf{q}})$ and $n({\bf{k}})$, we demonstrate that NTB can capture a wide range of nontrivial topological and correlated quantum states.
+Future directions include exploring the calculation of superconductivity and topological quantities, such as the Chern number, within the band projected framework.
 Leveraging NTB's scalability and the ability to probe a wide range of observables, our approach offers the potential to map out a global phase diagram for various quantum materials across different parameter regimes.

 \textit{Acknowledgement}.---The authors thank Aidan P. Reddy and Timothy Zaklama for useful discussions.

 \onecolumngrid

 \onecolumngrid